-Review of the Hero arm technology and video:
+Review of the Hero arm technology and video

 The choice of Open Bionics to build a myoelectric rather than body powered arm sadly is not good.
 Myo arms are ladden with inherent and very serious control problems so unfortunately they are not really fit for a truly reliable everyday use even when leading a rather sedentary life.
 See the article [link].

 Any myoelectric prosthesis' socket has the difficult task to keep the electrodes firmly on the skin always, which is why it is important to have a socket that always truly fits the stump, i.e., it is neither too large nor too narrow.
-In addition, with a conical stump and a socket as shown in the Hero arm video (or in any other video with that type of socket) the force required to pull the arm just a tad bit off the elbow or stump is so little, that it loses electrode skin contact all the time.
+In addition, with a conical stump and a socket as shown in the Hero arm video (or in any other video with that type of socket) the force required to pull the arm just a tad bit off the elbow or stump seems so little, that it will in all likelihood lose electrode skin contact all the time.
 There are moments in the video where one can see the socket coming off the arm at the slightest touch.
 You may not be able to even take a full regular trash bag (35 l and a few kilograms of weight) out with such an arm.
 Mine slipped off my arm far too often.
-That is one of the reasons why I stopped using my iLimb socket and we moved to a totally different setup (liner, magnet electrodes).
-We are still trouble shooting that though.
+That is one of the reasons why I stopped using my iLimb socket, and we moved to a totally different setup (liner, magnet electrodes).
+We are still troubleshooting that though.

 The Open Bionics Hero arm comes off and back on so easily that it is clear that one cannot carry even a light shopping basket with it - it will lose electric contact to the skin first and then fall off entirely shortly afterwards.
 This type of socket from my experience is almost absolutely useless for real work and real life.
 But a utilitarian perspective may be lost on this beauty of 3D printed cosmetic cover design.
 Just for 5000 GBP plus covers maybe, it is still a very expensive toy.